thaije/code-to-comment/README.md

 ## Data info
 ### Distribution among buckets:
--English buckets:
+- English buckets:
--Bucket 10 has 6251 items
+- Bucket 10 has 6251 items
--Bucket 15 has 3049 items
+- Bucket 15 has 3049 items
--Bucket 25 has 3791 items
+- Bucket 25 has 3791 items
--Bucket 50 has 1790 items
+- Bucket 50 has 1790 items
--Bucket 100 has 146 items (not implemented)
+- Bucket 100 has 146 items (not implemented)
--Bucket 2000 has 17 items (not implemented)
+- Bucket 2000 has 17 items (not implemented)
 -----------------------------
--Code buckets:
+- Code buckets:
--Bucket 5 has 3582 items
+- Bucket 5 has 3582 items
--Bucket 10 has 6211 items
+- Bucket 10 has 6211 items
--Bucket 20 has 4109 items
+- Bucket 20 has 4109 items
--Bucket 40 has 946 items
+- Bucket 40 has 946 items
--Bucket 100 has 178 items (not implemented)
+- Bucket 100 has 178 items (not implemented)
--Bucket 2000 has 18 items (not implemented)
+- Bucket 2000 has 18 items (not implemented)